krishnendu282/turning-debian-into-kali/README.md

-Dependences
+# Dependences

 Wget

-Just run the following commands:
+Just run the following commands. note:
 As a sudo user, just remember to type the user password when asked:

 sudo apt install wget -y